In 2017 four immigration attorneys got together to address the lack of legal help available for detained asylum seekers…

 The Migrant Center for Human Rights strives to address this inequality both locally and nationally through providing direct legal services, partnerships with the community, education, and advocacy.

-The Migrant Center for Human Rights is a Texas incorporated nonprofit legal service organization providing free and low cost legal services to men and women who are detained in immigration custody.
+The Migrant Center for Human Rights is a Texas incorporated 501c3 nonprofit legal service organization providing free and low cost legal services to men and women who are detained in immigration custody.
 Specifically, we provide legal support and representation to asylum seekers from around the world who are being held in immigration detention in the San Antonio area.
-We also submit requests for release from detention (parole, bond, and habeas corpus) and advocate on access to counsel issues, such as finding ways for non-English speakers to consult with and work with an attorney (language access) and reunifying split families.
+We also submit requests for release from detention (parole, bond, and habeas corpus) and advocate on access to counsel issues, such as finding ways for non-English speakers to consult with and work with an attorney (language access) and reunifying forcibly separated families.
 We work to:

 - Cultivate and expand attorney, volunteer, and community engagement